The City Helps Romeo Bring World-Class Chocolate to Long Beach

 Soon after that, he had an epiphany: "It's time for a permanent shift."

-When Romero was working on getting his business off the ground, the City of Long Beach Economic Development Department reached out to him to help.
+When Garcia was working on getting his business off the ground, the City of Long Beach Economic Development Department reached out to him to help.

 “They were really amazing because I thought this wasn't going to come to fruition,” he said.
 “I had the energy and the grit to make it happen; I just needed the mentors to really guide me through.
 This wouldn't have happened without them."

-The City encouraged Romeo to apply for its Microenterprise Loan Program, which is designed to support entrepreneurs who may have a hard time accessing capital through commercial banks.
-Romeo was fortunate enough to apply for the program and received two loans for his business.
+The City encouraged Garcia to apply for its Microenterprise Loan Program, which is designed to support entrepreneurs who may have a hard time accessing capital through commercial banks.
+Garcia was fortunate enough to apply for the program and received two loans for his business.

 "Romeo’s commitment to this craft and community is what makes him the ideal borrower," said Semira Araya, Business Development Specialist for the City of Long Beach Economic Development Department.
 "At the time of his application, he had successfully completed business training available through both the Small Business Development Center and Downtown Long Beach Alliance.
 Furthermore, Romeo has traveled overseas to train as a chocolatier, showing that he is fully committed to delivering the best quality products to his customers."

-In his shop, the personable and articulate Romeo and his very sharp employees are constantly conveying the class and care of a world-class chocolatier.
+In his shop, the personable and articulate Garcia and his very sharp employees are constantly conveying the class and care of a world-class chocolatier.